 There are many ways of reaching Siem Reap, Cambodia’s most visited city and gateway to the temples of Angkor.
-The most common ways consist of flying directly to the Siem Reap International Airport from any South East Asian country or to cross the land border from Thailand.
+The most common ways consist of flying directly to the Siem Reap International Airport from any southeast Asian country or crossing the land border from Thailand.

 The cost for a visa on arrival to Cambodia is 30 USD as of 2016 although there have been many reports of border officials asking for 35 USD and pocketing the difference.
 Did I forget to mention that Cambodia is the most corrupt country of South East Asia?